VPLabIMPRINT/NAVIGATION/README.md

 python fileExp.py
 ```

+Test image samples are provided in the folder "pipeline/usb_cam_obj_nav" and corresponding outputs are provided in the folder named "Freespace_Map/version_4/GUI/output/usb_cam_obj_nav".

+To test the code on custom input, store the folder containing test images in folder named "pipeline" and then select that folder in the GUI.
+Once output is generated, it can be retrieved from folder having the same name inside the folder "Freespace_Map/version_4/GUI/output/".

 ### Qualitative Results (Green Arrow - GT; Blue Arrow - Prediction; Red Arrow - Camera View Axis)
 ![alt text](results_on_our_images.png)